Dates & Prices

 Day 8

-MadridMadrid is all yours to explore today at your own pace.
-As this is a combination trip, your group leader and the composition of your group will likely change at this location.
-This stage of your adventure begins with a welcome meeting at 6 pm tonight.
+MadridHola!
+Welcome to Madrid, the Spanish capital known for its elegant boulevards and expansive, manicured parks.
+Your adventure begins with a welcome meeting at 6 pm tonight.
 As there's limited time for sightseeing in Madrid, booking a few extra days isn't a bad idea.
 After the welcome meeting, perhaps get into the mind of a Madrileno with some tapas and Rioja with your fellow travellers.

 -